Uses of BIM for Facility Management

-The majority of expense associated with building management is for ongoing costs of maintenance and energy use and not for design build stage.
-The advanced building technique like BIM for facility management helps in huge cost-savings throughout the course of the building’s life cycle.
+The majority of expense associated with building management is for ongoing costs of maintenance and energy use and not for the design-build stage.
+The advanced building technique like BIM for facility management helps in huge cost-savings throughout the course of the building’s lifecycle.

 “BIM (Building Information Modeling) also makes the building a more desirable or pleasant place to work or live.”